 Digimap for Schools webinars are free, short online training sessions that you can attend from the comfort of your desk.
-Webinars allow you to watch demonstrations and ask questions.
-All that is required, is a computer (or tablet) connected to the internet with speakers.
-Webinars are scheduled regularly throughout term time.
+We demonstrate the service, give tips and suggestions and you can ask questions.
+You just need a computer (or tablet) connected to the internet with speakers.
+Our webinars are open to anyone interested in Digimap for Schools.

 Getting started with Digimap for Schools

 Have you recently subscribed your school to Digimap for Schools?
 Are you wondering how to get started with viewing maps and using the various tools available?
 This webinar will provide an introduction to the service and show how to the get the best out of your subscription.

 • About the different maps available in Digimap for Schools

 • How to navigate and change scale to view different maps

 • How to view a map key

 • How to add symbols, text, images and shapes to your map

 • How to save maps and create printable maps